BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 69 ---

-17.1.2015 EN Official Journal of the European Union L 12/69

 (i) *rate* *lob* denotes the relevant risk-free rate for modified duration in line of business *lob* ;